cuppajoeman/LaTeX/207/pcrs.md

 * Remember the last comparsion is true due to the special case we just discussed.
 * Second one in part two is false, remember that if you don't define the equals method that that reference equality is inherited from `Object`

+## Comparables
+* this allows for sorting, a default sort method is provided that allows for arrays of ints or other primities to sorted.
+This method is overloaded, and there are multiples methods, that handle one of the primitive types, these methods are defined in the Arrays class, as a static method.